ZULFIQARAHMED27/ZULFIQARAHMED27/README.md

 # Hi there! 👋

-I'm **Zulfiqar Ahmed**, a passionate Data Scientist with a specialization in Artificial Intelligence and Machine Learning.
+I'm **Zulfiqar Ahmed**, a passionate Data Scientist/ AI Engineer with a specialization degree in Artificial Intelligence and Machine Learning.
 I love exploring Generative AI, LLMs, and leveraging cutting-edge technologies to create impactful solutions.

 ---